wdk-docs/jsdoc-docs/source/about/configuring-jsdoc.rst

        "sourceType": "module"
    }

-{% endexample %}

 Incorporating command-line options into the configuration file
 --------------------------------------------------------------

 You can put many of JSDoc’s `command-line options <about-commandline.html>`__ into the configuration file instead of specifying them on the command line.
 To do this, add the long names of the relevant options into an ``opts`` section of the configuration file, with the value set to the option’s value.

-{% example “JSON configuration file with command-line options” %}

 .. code-block:: js
+   :caption: JSON configuration file with command-line options

    {
        "opts": {